ColorfulGutz/linuxNotes/README.md

-This repository documents my journey through Linux labs and is a way for me to write my notes other than google docs Each folder contains general knowledge and are typically put into my own words for later reference
+This repository documents my journey through Linux labs and is a way for me to write my notes other than google docs.
+Each folder contains general knowledge and are typically put into my own words for later reference

 ## How I learn